Like this post? Help us by sharing it!

 Being a geisha is not simply a profession; it is a way of life.
 An artist doesn’t take her make-up off at the end of the day and cease to be a geisha – she lives in a world distinct from that of her peers, keeping to a way of life that seems frozen in time.
 Thankfully, however, not everything in their world has remained unchanged.

 In the past, it was not uncommon for girls to be sold into service as young as four years old, bonded to their okiya and forced to work.
 This is, of course, no longer the case.
-Modern education and labour laws mean that today’s artists begin their training in their late teens or even early adulthood.
+Modern education and labour laws mean that today’s artists begin their training in their late teens, or even early adulthood.
 Marriage no longer means retirement, as it once did, and self-sufficient performers are allowed to live independently rather than passing their lives at an okiya.

 Meanwhile, other things have not changed much for centuries.
-During training, each maiko (trainee) is attached to an oneesan (older sister) – a fully fledged artist who will act as her mentor until she too becomes qualified.
+During training, each maiko (trainee) is attached to an oneesan (older sister) – a fully-fledged artist who will act as her mentor until she too becomes qualified.
 Maiko training can last for years, and consists of three elements: training in the formal arts, practise in conversation and entertainment, and networking – navigating the complex society of the hanamachi (geisha district).

 Today’s geisha spend their time much as their predecessors always have, splitting their day between training and appointments with clients at parties and teahouses.
 The only thing that has changed is their clientele – many of whom are tourists hoping for a glimpse of their “flower and willow world”.

-Clothing & appearance
+Clothing and appearance

-The stereotypical image of a woman in white make-up, elaborate hairstyle, and ornate kimono is not an image of geisha at all.
+The stereotypical image of a woman with white make-up, elaborate hairstyle, and ornate kimono is not an image of geisha at all.
 This lavish style is actually typical of maiko, or trainee.
 By contrast, fully fledged performers will generally wear subdued colours and minimal make-up; they dazzle with their skills and personality, not with their elaborate clothing.

 You can instantly tell a maiko by the colour of her collar: red for maiko, white for geisha.